openxc/vi-firmware/docs/config/code-examples.rst

-   /* Load the last value for the sign signal and multiply the absolute value by it. */ float ourRoundingHandler(CanSignal* signal, CanSignal* signals,
+   /* Load the last value for the sign signal and multiply the absolute value by it. */ float ourRoundingDecoder(CanSignal* signal, CanSignal* signals,
          int signalCount, float value, bool* send) {
        CanSignal* signSignal = lookupSignal("sign_of_signal",
                signals, signalCount);